thelukasssheee/CarND-Path-Planning-Project-P11/README.md

 The x axis shows distance to other vehicles (always measured ```other car - ego vehicle```, thus: positive x values means other vehicles are ahead).
 The vertical axis shows the score, with higher values expressing favorable lanes.

 Within a horizon of [-20m...+150m], **all** vehicles are being assessed for each lane.
 If multiple vehicles are within one lane, the car scoring lowest is used for evaluation (see line 217 in ```helper_functions.h```) since the slowest vehicle might have an impact on the other cars of its lane in the near future.

+For me, it was especially important to identify the areas right next to the ego vehicle as absolute no-go-zones, in case there is another vehicle.
+This was achieved by adding a exponential function with a high weight (around x=0), as you can see on the image above.

 ### Finite state machine